 In thousands of years of continuous habitation of one sort or another by humans who are, by their nature, both fiercely and wonderfully made, you can be sure an enigma or two is going to get made, wrapped up in a riddle, and eventually buried.
-And no doubt, such secrets are more plentiful at the Ocmulgee National Monument than the very leaves on the trees.
+And no doubt, such secrets are more plentiful at the Ocmulgee Mounds National Historical Park than the very leaves on the trees.

 Over the course of time and under the microscope of intense scholarly examination and study, some of them have come to light, while some probably never will.
 It’s part of the historic site’s considerable mystique.
 One of the park rangers in the visitor’s station who was kind enough to answer some of my questions tells me a visiting scientist here a few years ago told the audience during his lecture “the more questions we answer in archaeology, the more questions we have.”
 Here’s two more to ponder.